Royalties represent the amount of money paid to an artist, when someone or some company wants to publicly use that artist’s work.

 We also provide a website builder tool for you with band merch such as customizable t-shirts for selling.
 And for that service, we take care of production, payment and global shipping.

 Magroove is also a music recommendation service.
-Once in our database your songs will be classified and recommended to people searching for their next favourite song!
+Once in our database your songs will be classified and recommended to people searching for their next favorite song!

 Don’t loose that opportunity!